Europe's central bank to hike rates in July, 1st in 11 years | Business

 - Guyana

-The European Central Bank on Thursday said it would carry out its first interest rate increase in 11 years next month, followed by another hike in September, as it catches up with other central banks worldwide in pivoting from supporting the economy during the pandemic to squelching soaring inflation.
+The European Central Bank will raise interest rates next month for the first time in 11 years, followed by another hike in September, as it catches up with other central banks worldwide in pivoting from supporting the economy during the COVID-19 pandemic to squelching soaring inflation.

+The surprise announcement Thursday will end an extended period of extremely low interest rates and face complications from weakening prospects for economic growth.

+Russia's war in Ukraine has sent shock waves through the global economy, particularly as energy prices have soared and clobbered Europe, which relies on Russian oil and natural gas.

-The US Federal Reserve raised its key rate by a half-point May 4 and has held out the prospect of more large increases.
+The US Federal Reserve raised its key rate by a half-point May 4 and has held out the prospect of more of those larger increases.
 The Bank of England has approved rate hikes four times since December.

-Rate hikes in Europe also are complicated by weakening prospects for growth as Russia's war in Ukraine sends shock waves through the economy, particularly through rising energy prices.

-Higher rates can make credit more expensive for businesses.
-The bank said in a policy statement, however, that the path of increases would be “gradual but sustained”.
+Lagarde said, however, that the path of increases would be "gradual but sustained" after September.

-“High inflation is a major challenge for all of us,” the statement said.
-“The governing council will make sure that inflation returns to its 2 per cent target over the medium term.”
-Markets are now waiting to hear more detail from bank President Christine Lagarde at her news conference following the meeting in Amsterdam — one of the bank's occasional gatherings away from its headquarters in Frankfurt, Germany.

-But higher rates can also weigh on growth.
-That makes the ECB's job a delicate balance between snuffing out inflation and blunting economic activity.
+But higher rates can also weigh on economic growth, making the ECB's job a delicate balance between snuffing out high inflation and not blunting economic activity.

 The rate hikes end an extended period of extremely low rates that started during the global financial crisis, which broke out in 2008.
 The increases will start from record lows of zero for the ECB's lending rate to banks and minus 0.5 per cent on overnight deposits from banks.